 It helps to know what's around the corner before you get there

 The course will be closed for walking at 9:10.
-We will then start the drivers meeting.
+We will then start the drivers meeting by 9:30.
 At the drivers meeting, we will discuss the rules of the day along with any other SCCA Solo Information.
 These are standard rules: no alcohol or illegal drugs are allowed, drivers are responsible for their guests.
 No tire warm-ups or brake tests allowed on or around the premises including any of the city roads or area parking lots.
 Lot's big enough for Solo are hard to find so please don't do anything that will get us kicked out or you'll have 150 angry Autocrossers at your doorstep the next Sunday.
 We will get the cars started as soon as the drivers' meeting is over (hopefully by 10am).
 If you are working in the first heat, please come to the drivers meeting ready to go to your work assignment when it is over.
 If you are driving in the first heat, please put your car in grid before the drivers meeting starts.

 We will try for six timed runs whenever possible, (three in the morning and three in the afternoon).
 After the official timed runs we may have time for Instructional Runs.
 These are extra timed runs that don't count towards trophies for $1 each (sorry no re-runs for missed times).
 We have a short meeting to split the group in two.
 One-group goes to work the course, (no penalty calls necessary) the others form a continuous line as you leave grid.
 As you come around stay in line unless you are making changes to your car or changing drivers.
 The grid is not used for Intructional Runs.
 We then switch around for an equal number of runs for the second group.
 If you run first, please man the course as soon as possible so the second group of drivers can start their runs in.